-- Gulf AP recommended that the Council abstain from reallocating any king mackerel from the recreational sector to the commercial sector until such a time that additional options for utilizing excess quota are explored for the recreational sector.
+- Gulf AP recommended that the Council abstain from reallocating any king mackerel from the recreational sector to the commercial sector until such a time that additional options for utilizing excess quota are explored for the recreational sector (March 2015). - -Gulf AP recommended Alternative 1, or if not, then Alternative 5 Option a (November 2015).